redien/reuse-lang/README.md

 # Reuse

-Reuse is a programming language that can be used in other languages.
-Code written in reuse can be reused because it translates to your favorite language.
-It is easy to learn and allows you to use the code you write even when your choice of platform or framework changes.

-It does not have any side-effects, no input/output and all data is immutable.
-Reuse transpiles to other programming languages so that code written in Reuse can be reused.
-(Side-effects can be handled in the language translated to.)
+Reuse is a general-purpose programming language designed to compile to other programming languages.
+This dramatically increases the number of platforms and languages that libraries written in Reuse support.

-The language is strongly typed with complete and decidable type inference.
+The language is strongly typed with a complete and sound type system and decidable type inference.

-# Minimal and extended

-Reuse has a minimal subset making it trivial to write a translator for a new language.

-The extended language gives us more convenience and compiles down to the minimal subset.
+The language does not support side-effects by design and all data is immutable.
+Any input/output or other kinds of side-effects should be handled by the host language.

 # Examples